OpenSSL: Licensing

 OpenSSL was dual-licensed under the OpenSSL License and the SSLeay License, which means that the terms of either licenses can be used.
 The OpenSSL License is Apache License 1.0 and SSLeay License bears some similarity to a 4-clause BSD License.

 As the OpenSSL License was Apache License 1.0, but not Apache License 2.0, it requires the phrase "this product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit" to appear in advertising material and any redistributions (Sections 3 and 6 of the OpenSSL License).
 Due to this restriction, the OpenSSL License and the Apache License 1.0 are incompatible with the GNU GPL.

 Some GPL developers have added an OpenSSL exception to their licenses that specifically permits using OpenSSL with their system.
 GNU Wget and climm both use such exceptions.
 Some packages (like Deluge) explicitly modify the GPL license by adding an extra section at the beginning of the license documenting the exception.
 Other packages use the LGPL-licensed GnuTLS, BSD-licensed Botan, or MPL-licensed NSS, which perform the same task.

 OpenSSL announced in August 2015 that it would require most contributors to sign a Contributor License Agreement (CLA), and that OpenSSL would eventually be relicensed under the terms of Apache License 2.0.
 This process commenced in March 2017, and was complete in 2018.

 On 7 September 2021, OpenSSL 3.0.0 was released under the Apache License 2.0.

 Notable vulnerabilities

-Denial of service: ASN.1 parsing
+Denial of service (DOS): ASN.1 parsing

 OpenSSL 0.9.6k has a bug where certain ASN.1 sequences triggered a large number of recursions on Windows machines, discovered on November 4, 2003.
 Windows could not handle large recursions correctly, so OpenSSL would crash as a result.
 Being able to send arbitrary large numbers of ASN.1 sequences would cause OpenSSL to crash as a result.